Last reviewed: 12/15/2024 8:40:12 AM

 using Chant.Shared.Windows;

-These applications require the applicable SpeechKit Speech API library and speech recognition grammar files in the same directory (AppX) as the application .exe.
+These applications require the applicable SpeechKit Speech API library in the same directory (Appx) as the application .exe.

 Object Instantiation

-Declare variables for the SpeechKit classes, instantiate instance, add the event handlers, and set the credentials.
+Declare a global variable for the SpeechKit class, instantiate an instance, add the event handler, and set the credentials.

 public MainWindow()